 Likewise, print stores and copy centres have an abundance of copier paper boxes.
-The best thing about these boxes is that not only they can store heavy items, but they are uniform and easy to handle.
-You will have one less thing to worry about when loading the boxes onto the moving van.
+Not only are these boxes perfect to store heavy items in, but they are uniform and easy to handle too.
+You’ll have one less thing to worry about when loading the boxes onto the moving van.

 Ethan Greenfield Relocation professional and an ex-moving coordinator.
 Writing for Moving Tips